jsenv/core/docs/exploring-server/exploring-server.md

 ### protocol

+> protocol used by the server, you can also pass `"https"`.

 If you don't pass this option, the default value will be:

 ```js
 "http"
 ```

-The protocol used by the server, you can also pass `"https"`.

 ### ip

+> ip server will listen to.

 If you don't pass this option, the default value will be: